Starring: Heather Langenkamp, Robert Englund, Johnny Depp, Amanda Wyss, Jsu Garcia

 Upon hearing her theory everyone thinks she is crazy, including her boyfriend, Glenn (Depp).
 Nancy finds more out about this man.
 His name is Fred Krueger and he was a child murderer in life.
 When he was released despite his crimes, the parents in the neighborhood took matters in to their own hands and burned him alive.
 Now he is out for revenge and the unlucky kids of Elm Street are his target.
 Nancy realizes that her only hope in saving her friends and her own life is if she can take him out of her dream and bring him in to reality to defeat him.
 She just has to make sure she’s ready for him.
 Otherwise, Nancy will be his next victim and truly helpless from preventing Freddy’s terror reign.

 One of the two most notable kill scenes is with the first kill of Tina.
-Her body is moving spastically all over the room.
+Her body is moving violently across the room.
 At times we see Freddy and what he is doing to her and at other times we only see what everyone else is seeing: the body being attacked, but no attacker in sight.
 It is clear she is in deep pain, but no one, not even her boyfriend can do anything about this.
 Blood is smeared all over the room; Freddy has now made his mark and will be back for more blood.
 The supernatural aspects to the film are a big part of what makes Freddy so frightening.
 He essentially is a ghost since he was killed.
 Yet this is something he kind of turns on and off.
 At times you can see him and times you can’t.
 He has a significant amount of control in this, but part of this is the questioning of whether he has gotten in to your head yet.
 Dreams are something that can seem very real at times but are just our imaginations at work.
 Freddy takes the control and lets his imagination go wild.
 He makes it real but on his terms of death and despair.